 Component 1: Personal Portfolio (internally set).
-60% of the qualification (marked out of 72)
+60% of the qualification (marked out of 72).
 Pupils are expected to create work associated with at least two areas of study chosen from the endorsed list.
+The majority of this is completed in Year 10.

 Component 2: Externally set assignment.
 40% of the qualification (marked out of 72) Pupils are expected to create work associated with one area of study chosen from the endorsed list.
-This is completed in the Summer term.
+This is completed in the Summer term of Year 11.